 Ministry of Commerce and Industry De-Registration (MOCI)

 The assets of the company must be collected, and the creditors must all be paid accordingly.
 The end of services must also be paid to the company’s employees accordingly as based on their employment contracts.
-Other services include cancelling the computer card with the immigration department.
+Other liquidation service include cancelling the computer card with the immigration department.

 Qatar Financial Centre De-Registration